jrheard/jrheard.github.io/_drafts/procedural-dungeon-generation-cellular-automata.md

 voke.world.visualize.cellular_tool()
 </script>

 After playing around with the different options available, I've settled on using an initial chance of `0.45`, a survival threshold of `4`, and a birth threshold of `5`.
 This set of parameters seems to reliably generate the specific kind of open cave areas that I'm interested in.
-Let's try our implementation again, usinagain, usingg those values:
+Let's try our implementation again, using those values:

 <pre><code class="cljs" data-preamble='(reset! canvas-id "canvas-5")'>
 (draw-grid